Your pregnancy cravings explained

-From pickles with ice-cream, to chocolate and coal, you may get some strange cravings while you’re pregnant.
+From pickles with ice-cubes, to petrol and coal, you may get some strange cravings while you’re pregnant.
 But should you indulge or not?

 Ever find yourself reaching for the pickle jar so you can add flavour to your ice-cream?
 Or are you dying to get a mouthful of the morning paper?
 Mums-to-be have been experiencing weird cravings for years and still no one can pin down a definitive reason why.
 Some experts believe cravings are linked to hormonal changes, but they're not convinced this is the only reason - it could also be your body's way of telling you what nutrients you're missing, or just an excuse to indulge in favourite foods.
 Whatever the reason, here's what you're likely to be drooling over during each trimester.

 "You've got your pregnancy hormones to thank for your heightened sense of smell in your first trimester," says Sue.
 Although this might send you running to the toilet bowl, many mums-to-be actually crave particular smells, some of them stranger than others.
 "As your sense of smell is heightened you're likely to want to satisfy this with a very intense smell," says Sue, "which could explain why some mums-to-be crave the smell of petrol."
 But this is one craving you shouldn't indulge in.
 Although smelling a small amount of these types of fumes is unlikely to harm your baby, it's not recommended.
 So send your partner to fill up on his own.